 A sump pump can offer you invaluable peace of mind in knowing that your home is protected against flooding and water damage.
 Typically housed in a special pit below or within the basement or crawl space, sump pumps pump excess water out of the basement/away from the foundation of your home.

-Interested in sump pump installation in Long Beach or the South Bay?
+Interested in sump pump installation in Long Beach, Los Angeles, or the South Bay?
 Call Power Pro Plumbing Heating & Air at (800) 260-7187 to schedule an appointment today!

 How Do Sump Pumps Work?